maximgeller/projects/web-app-flask/tutorial.md

 Sweet!
 Start your local server up and you should be able to navigate between both of your pages from the browser!

 ## Add CSS!
 Your pages are probably pretty barren right now, right?
-Let's add a CSS
+Let's add a CSS file in order to spice it up a little.
+Flask looks for CSS in a specific way: you'll have to create a folder called `static` in your main project folder, then inside it
 # Integrating Google Calendar
 # Deploying Your App
 ## Setting Up Google App Engine